 LSU Risk Management provides posters and other printed material to departments in an effort to make all employees aware of the workers' compensation claims process.
-To receive posters and other aids for your department, please request them here.
+Request to receive posters and other aids for your department.

 LSU Risk Management staff are also available to present a brief presentation on the "ABC's of Workers’ Compensation," which will review how to file a claim and discuss the benefits and protections provided under State law.
 This presentation can be presented at departmental meetings or other events for your employees.
 Please contact our office if you would like to schedule the "ABC's of Workers' Compensation" presentation.

 |Medical Emergencies - LSU Police